sequestree008/sequestree_scripts/README.md

 updates as of 04/09/26

-- updated the titiler server (e1 q na)
+- updated TiTiler server
+- updated dependencies
+- moved TiTiler server declaration to environment variable